giorgioDaniele/Net-Troubleshooting-Labs/lab_1/essay.md

 You can clearly see the ICMP echo-replies coming back from the other two hosts plus the sender one.
 Yet, if sending an ICMP echo-request whose destination is the broadcast, the number of replies depends on the active hosts.
 If X, the sender gets X replies.
 As more the active hosts are, as more the sender fills its own bandwith with ICMP echo-replies message.
 As a result, the incoming traffic may be huge, and this is what an attacker exploits to force a DoS attack.

-Notice that no ARP requests are sent, since any IPv4 broacast address is mapped onto `FF:FF:FF:FF:FF:FF` Ethernet address!
+Notice that no ARP requests are sent, since any IPv4 broacast address is mapped onto `FF:FF:FF:FF:FF:FF` Ethernet address automatically!

 ----